jupyterhub/repo2docker/docs/source/use/actions-and-scripts.md

 # Run scripts, commands, and actions as part of environment building

-In addition to installing using [standard configuration files](#config-files), you can run your own custom actions and commands as part of the build or user session launch process.
+In addition to installing packages using the [standard configuration files](#config-files), you can run your own custom actions and commands as part of the build or user session launch process.

 (commands-jovyan)=